fspadmin/FSP-Website/sites/all/modules/user_import/README.txt

 * Use CSV file already uploaded through FTP (useful for large imports)
 * Designed to be massively scalable

-Supported CSV File Formats:
+** Supported CSV File Formats **

-Make sure csv file has been saved with 'Windows' line endings.
+The following settings are necessary when saving a csv file which will be used for the import.

+File needs to be saved as "Character Set: Unicode (UTF-8)".

+Field delimiter: ,
+- can be configured as something else, a comma is the default though.

+Text delimiter: "
+- if there's an option to quote all text cells, enable it.

+The 'Windows line endings' setting complies with all of the above.

 If file import fails with "File copy failed: source file does not exist." try setting the file extension to .txt.

 ** IMPORTANT **

-Note that Date fields are not yet supported.
+- Note that Date fields are not yet supported.

-Note that passwords can only be imported as plain text, and will be converted to MD5 by Drupal.
+- Note that passwords can only be imported as plain text, and will be converted to MD5 by Drupal.

-Note that if your data contains a backslash before the column separator it may not get imported as expected:
+- Note that if your data contains a backslash before the column separator it may not get imported as expected:

   "123","abc\","def"
   The second field will be imported as: abc","def